Rerank Before You Reason: Analyzing Reranking Tradeoffs through Effective Token Cost in Deep Search Agents: Conclusion

 \section{Conclusion}

-We analyzed how reasoning budget should be allocated in deep research agents, with an emphasis on listwise reranking.
-Our results show that reranking reliably improves retrieval quality and end-to-end accuracy, while increasing search-time reasoning offers diminishing returns at high cost.
-Using our newly introduced effective token cost metric, we demonstrate that moderate reranking is often more cost-effective than higher reasoning budget during search.
-These findings highlight reranking as a key lever for building efficient deep research systems.
+We study how to allocate reasoning budget in deep research agents, focusing on listwise reranking.
+Reranking consistently improves retrieval and end-to-end accuracy, while increasing search-time reasoning yields diminishing returns at higher token cost.
+Using the effective token cost (ETC) metric, we show that moderate reranking is often more cost-effective than increasing reasoning during search.

+Separately, our latency analysis shows that moderate reranking can also reduce end-to-end latency compared to high reasoning settings, providing a better efficiency--performance tradeoff.
+We further show that heterogeneous setups with lightweight cross-encoder rerankers improve efficiency, offering favorable accuracy--cost tradeoffs despite slightly lower peak performance than homogeneous listwise reranking.
+Overall, these results identify reranking as a key lever for building efficient deep research systems.